Counterfactual Mean-variance Optimization: Introduction

 \subsection{Contribution and Outline}

-We study counterfactual mean-variance optimization as a new tool to inform decisions under hypothetical scenarios, i.e. scenarios that do not obtain at present but may occur in the future.
-Our work lies at the intersection of the causal inference and optimization literatures, and is organized as follows.
-In Section \ref{sec:problem}, we describe the problem and present notation and assumptions.
-In Section \ref{sec:asymptotic-stochastic-nlp}, we analyze rates of convergence and derive a closed-form expression for the asymptotic distribution of estimated optimal solutions in general smooth nonlinear stochastic programming problems subject to linear constraints.
-Careful consideration is required since the particular form of the counterfactual parameters does not allows us to use standard results in the optimization literature.
-We provide conditions for achieving $\sqrt{n}$-consistency and tractable inference in terms of generic estimators for the program components.
-These results are not specific to mean-variance optimization; they are applicable to other nonlinear optimization problems whose components are unknown and must be estimated.
-For example, our method may be applied to a constrained counterfactual prediction problem, as discussed in Section \ref{sec:discussion}.
-Crucially, it can be especially useful in causal inference when the estimand of interest cannot be expressed in closed form.
-Based on these results, in Section \ref{sec:estimation-inference} we propose a flexible doubly robust nonparametric estimator for the optimal solution of the counterfactual mean-variance program.
-In Section \ref{sec:calibration-Sigma}, we discuss the problem of calibrating the estimated counterfactual covariance matrix to improve the finite-sample properties of our proposed optimal solution estimators, which has applications to various other statistical and data science domains that rely on covariance matrix estimation. \cmmnt{Considering the importance of covariance matrix estimation across various areas in statistics and data science, this is a contribution of independent interest.} In Section \ref{sec:numerical-illustraction}, we analyze the finite sample behavior of our estimators in a simulation study and apply our method to problems in healthcare and investing. \cmmnt{In healthcare, we consider the optimal proportion of same-day appointments under different reminder systems that affect patient no-show rates differently; and in investing we consider optimal portfolios under different federal interest rates.} Section \ref{sec:discussion} concludes.
+We study counterfactual mean-variance optimization as a new tool for informing decision-making under hypothetical scenarios, particularly those not observed in the present but potentially arising in the future, by leveraging recent advances in the counterfactual prediction literature.
+In Section~\ref{sec:problem}, we introduce the framework, along with the notations and assumptions.
+Section~\ref{sec:estimation-inference} presents a flexible, doubly robust nonparametric estimator for the optimal solution to the counterfactual mean-variance program.
+In Section~\ref{sec:calibration-Sigma}, we address the problem of calibrating the estimated counterfactual covariance matrix to enhance the finite-sample performance of the proposed estimators.
+This component of the analysis is of independent interest, given the foundational role that covariance matrix estimation occupies in a broad spectrum of statistical and data science applications.
+In Section~\ref{sec:numerical-illustraction}, we evaluate the finite-sample properties of our estimators through simulation and apply our method to real-world problems in healthcare and finance.
+In the healthcare application, we examine the optimal proportion of same-day appointments under varying reminder systems that influence patient no-show rates differently.
+In the financial application, we study optimal portfolio allocation under different federal interest rate regimes.
+Section~\ref{sec:discussion} concludes.